 Distance from San Francisco: 1 hour

-Just north of San Francisco, you’ll find Samuel P. Taylor State Park in Marin County – a lush gorge filled with hundreds of acres of redwood trees and easy to moderate hikes.
+Just north of San Francisco, you’ll find Samuel P. Taylor State Park in Marin County.

 At Samuel P. Taylor State Park, you can stroll through the old-growth forest along Lagunitas Creek and take in one of the best views in Marin at the top of Barnabe Peak.

 For an easy redwood hike, start with the 3-mile South Creek Trail that takes you along Lagunitas Creek.

 The 2.7-mile Pioneer Tree Loop Trail is another popular and easy hike that takes you to a grove of old-growth redwoods.

 If you’re looking for a more difficult hike that includes a mix of redwoods and good views, take the 7-mile Devil’s Gulch Trail to the top of Barnabe Peak.

 Samuel P. Taylor State Park is an underrated spot that’s only made more attractive by the fact that it’s just an hour’s drive from San Francisco and conveniently nestled in the suburbs of Marin.